 Grab a bowl and a spoon and prepare to make one of the quickest snacks in the book.
 Look for whole-grain cereal that contains at least five grams of fiber and less than five grams of sugar per serving.
 Plenty of cereals are fortified with essential nutrients like iron, too, which are hard to come by in a lot of snack foods.
 You can also add fresh fruit and chopped, unsalted nuts to your bowl to add extra vitamins, minerals, fiber, protein, and healthy fats to your snack.
 Dairy milk provides nine essential vitamins and minerals including calcium, potassium and vitamin D, but if you’re lactose intolerant or vegan, you can go for a plant-based milk, like unsweetened almond milk, instead.

 Egg muffins are another great make-ahead snack for supremely satisfying nutrition in a pinch.
 My California avocado egg muffins are an eggs-cellent (sorry, had to), source of protein and the yolks are rich in lutein and zeaxanthin, antioxidants that support eye health.
-They also provide vitamins A and B12, and selenium, which supports your immune system.
+They also provide vitamin A and vitamin B12, and selenium, which supports your immune system.
 And who doesn’t love avocado?
-This satiating source of monounsaturated fats also contains an array of 20 vitamins and minerals, including potassium, vitamins C, E, K, and B-6, as well as riboflavin, niacin, folate, pantothenic acid, and magnesium.
+This satiating source of monounsaturated fats also contains an array of 20 vitamins and minerals, including potassium, vitamin C, vitamin E, vitamin K, and vitamin B6, as well as riboflavin, niacin, folate, pantothenic acid, and magnesium.

 Related: Are You Getting Enough Magnesium?